UbaidG/UbaidG.github.io/README.md

 # UbaidG.github.io
-Just a testing repository for websites
+Just a repository for website testing.